Recommended Technology Books (for modern citizens)

 swifter means of sending messages to the far parts of her empire than had Julius Caesar -- or, for that matter, Moses.

-May 7, 1963) showed that active satellites could do everything that had been claimed for them, and with very modest powers --
+7, 1963) showed that active satellites could do everything that had been claimed for them, and with very modest powers -- as

-as long as they were backed up by massive ground equipment.
-The Bell System had built an even larger horn-antenna for the
+long as they were backed up by massive ground equipment.
+The Bell System had built an even larger horn-antenna for the Telstar

-Telstar than for Echo; the giant ear at Andover, Maine, weighed 370 tons yet was able to track the speeding satellite to an
+than for Echo; the giant ear at Andover, Maine, weighed 370 tons yet was able to track the speeding satellite to an accuracy of

 And that was the big problem.
 Because of its relatively low altitude (between 950 and 5,600 kilometers) Telstar 1 circled the